pwtail/wsgi_plus/README.md

 ### Proof of concept

 I've made a proof of concept for this feature for gunicorn, [here](https://github.com/pwtail/gunicorn/pull/1/files#diff-9818e6c0e3d6054dc383f77ce881ba79f8090a904fb3abd9892306f096e58319) is it.
 Also provided an [app](https://github.com/pwtail/gunicorn/blob/wsgi-plus/examples/wsgi_plus.py) to test it.

+The implementation is roughly as follows: the task that is submitted to a thread pool is iterating the app until it yields `resume`.
+The `resume` callback submits the generator to a thread pool for execution again.

-It's clear it isn't hard to implement, but of course current PR is not ready to merge: for example, it lacks proper error propagation.
+The code shows the feature isn't hard to implement, but of course current PR is not ready to merge: for example, it lacks proper error propagation.

 ### The goals and non-goals